 The brain continues to grow rapidly, more brain tissues develop, and retinas begin to form.

-The lungs are still immature and are incapable of functioning without help at an outside environment.
+The lungs are still immature and are incapable of functioning without help in an outside environment.

 You may begin to feel strange rhythmic movements in your tummy, which usually last a few minutes.
 No need to worry, they are just baby hiccups, which are common during this period.

 Highlighted developments during this week are your baby’s sense of taste and hearing.
 The auditory development for the sense of hearing still continues to progress as more networks of nerves in the ears mature.
 She can hear sounds but these sounds are muffled by the creamy coating that is covering the ears.
 But she is still able to recognize voices and sounds.
 So better start singing those lullabies and nursery rhymes.

 Your little one has more taste buds that are now well developed.
 Experiments show that babies in the womb prefer sweet to sour; just like most of us.